splunk/public-o11y-docs/gdi/monitors-orchestration/kubernetes-controller-manager.md

 ```

 The monitor queries path `/metrics` by default when no path is configured.
 It converts
-the Prometheus metric types to Splunk Observability Cloud metric types as described in the documentation for <a class="external" href="../monitors-prometheus/prometheus-exporter.md" target="_blank">prometheus-exporter</a> All Prometheus labels are converted directly to Infrastructure Monitoring dimensions.
+the Prometheus metric types to Splunk Observability Cloud metric types as described in the documentation for {ref}`prometheus-exporter`.
+All Prometheus labels are converted directly to Infrastructure Monitoring dimensions.

 ## Configuration settings